betterscientificsoftware/bssw.io/CuratedContent/TelecomToolsForRemoteWork.md

 In the table below...

-* *Partial* means some support for the feature exists.
+* *Partial* means some support for the feature exists but not at the level of support one might expect.
 * *Maybe* means the feature may exist depending on other factors outside of the typical user's control.
 * Numbered footnotes are links to additional information.
 * Lettered footnotes
    * <sup>X</sup>Indicates a feature is available in another of the vendor's products.